RoboLions/frc-2026/README.md

 # Robolions - 1261's 2026 FRC Codebase
-This codebase is 100% ChatGPT generated and we're all going to be replaced by AI.
-All pushes were actually AI Agents and in fact everyone at the robotics team is just a robot.
-GGs. /s

 ## Structure Overview
 We utilize a unique implementation of State-machines for purely teleoperated and use a strict command system for autonomous.